gvwilson/thirdbit/fiction/iffy/index.md

 Iffy handed the box of dronelets back to First.
 De shrugged.
-"Not much use if we can't turn 'em on," de said, tucking the box back under der workbench.
+"Anythin' comes t' mind, you gi's a scutch, aright?," de said, tucking the box back under der workbench.
-"Anythin' comes t' mind, you gi's a scutch, aright?
-An' even if nothin' does,
+"An' even if nothin' does,
 we's alluz happy t'have one more fer dinner."

 "Or a sleepover,"